ngaro/SOSVPN/README.md

 This explains the name __SOcatSshVPN__.<br>
 Not only is it just as fast as regular ssh-traffic, but by using ssh-compression you can even make it faster then many other VPN's.

-_This is still version 0.1, here I'm only explaining how to set it up manually.
-<br>Interpreted (or compiled) code will follow later._

 ## Example assumptions about your network setup
 (Change the settings to match your usecase)
 ### Server